atweiden/tantum/docs/Config.md

 "2014-01-07" = 810.5833
 ```

-There are two possible options to set in each `Currencies` group.
+There are two possible options to set in each `Assets` group.

 Setting    | Value
 ---        | ---
 price-file | Path to file containing a list of date-price pairs in the format TBD (must be in double quotes)
 ISO date (must be in double quotes) | Price on ISO 8601 date

-ISO date (manual) price entries in each `Currencies` config section
+ISO date (manual) price entries in each `Assets` config section override
-override price data from the listed price file if both are competing to
+price data from the listed price file if both are competing to provide
-provide data for the same date.
+data for the same date.

 Price data given in the transaction journal (with `@` syntax) will
 override any conflicting price data listed in the config file.